yzziizzy/gpuedit/DEVELOPMENT.md

 * Scroll half the distance in a direction as can be scrolled (log2 scroll)
 * Option to place comment chars before or after whitespace, and control padding ws
 * SLOC count
+* Option: scroll past end of file or not.
+* Option: trim leading/trailing whitespace of file.
+* Option: disable highlighter, by default over a certain file size.
+* Option: set cursors for anything.

 == BUGS ==